 The Trevor Lifeline provides 24/7, free and confidential crisis intervention and support services to lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ+) young people.
 Call 1 (866) 488-7386 or text START to 678678.

 The National Eating Disorder Association (NEDA) is dedicated to supporting individuals and families affected by eating disorders.
 Call 1 (800) 931-2237 from 9 a.m. - 9 p.m.
 (ET) Monday through Thursday; and 9 a.m to 5 p.m.
 (ET) Fridays.
 For 24/7 crisis support, text 'NEDA' to 74174.

-reportit! at UNH is a place to report and learn about incidents of bias or hate, discrimination and/or harassment directed at members of the UNH community and our guests.
-If you have observed or experienced such an incident, please report it by contacting the Affirmative Action and Equity Office at firstname.lastname@example.org or (603) 862-2930 Voice / (603) 862-1527 TTY / 7-1-1 Relay NH.
+reportit!
+UNH Incident Report Form at UNH is a place to report incidents of discrimination and discriminatory harassment, bias and/or hate crime, retaliation, or sexual harassment and/or violence directed at members of the UNH community and our guests.
+If you have observed or experienced such an incident, please report it by contacting the Affirmative Action and Equity Office at email@example.com or (603) 862-2930 Voice / (603) 862-1527 TTY / 7-1-1 Relay NH.

 It's important to take good care of your body and mind each day, but it's not always easy.
 Here are some self-care tips to help keep you healthy and resilient.

 - Sleep.
 Turn off all electronics at least 30 minutes before bedtime to help increase healthy sleeping habits.

 - Eat healthy, balanced meals.
 Eat breakfast daily to rev up your metabolism, pack healthy snacks and drink a lot of water to keep your body hydrated.

 - Exercise.
 Take advantage of the student discount at the YMCA, as exercise helps reduce stress.